 This is also a fun plan for a sober New Year’s party!
-(Recommended: Combine with the next idea, a holiday treasure hunt or another idea in this list!)
+(Recommended: for New Year's, combine ideas on this list to create a fun night of activities.)
 Cooking and baking can be a ton of fun for both beginners and those who are experienced in the culinary arts.
 Invite friends to have a potluck-style gathering.
 Plan to prepare some of the tasty treats while you’re gathered.
 Stay on the side of not having “too many cooks in the kitchen” by keeping some of the guests busy:

 - Picking out music

 On a piece of paper, take note of various holidays and particularly interesting things around your neighborhood or a downtown area.
 Type up and print out your list with checkboxes.
 Invite folks to join in the fun in teams or pairs.
 Ask participants to take photos of the items on the treasure hunt that they discovered.
 Afterward, share your photos and finds.